Announcing Opera Idaho’s 2018-2019 Season

 The Danny Peterson Theatre, Boise State University

-Laura Kaminsky’s chamber opera As One, a coming-of-age story about a transgender woman, is taking the country by storm.
+A chamber opera for two voices and string quartet, with music and concept by Laura Kaminsky, libretto by Mark Campbell and Kimberly Reed, by arrangement with Bill Holab Music, As One is a coming-of-age story about a transgender woman, is taking the country by storm.
 With only two roles and accompanied by a string quartet, the opera is presented in one act of about 80 minutes.
 Premiering in 2014 at Brooklyn Academy of Music, As One was the 14th most-produced opera in North America in the 2016/17 season.
 Among the producing companies have Seattle Opera, San Diego Opera, Lyric Opera of Kansas City and Colorado Opera.

 The production at The Danny Peterson Theatre marks the first collaboration between Opera Idaho and the newly-constituted School of the Arts at Boise State University.
 The production also marks the first time in its 46-year history that Opera Idaho will present an opera by a female composer.